SwiftERM Hyper-personalisation for ecommerce email marketing

 Convenient access to curated, relevant information has a tremendous amount of utility because it saves readers time and introduces them to the content they might not otherwise have found.
 Similarly, promotions and discounts supply exclusivity and value that recipients might not obtain through other channels.

-Though promotions and discounts won out overall, when the results were divided between men and women, the data showed that men actually prized news and updates more than promotions and discounts — though only by a narrow margin.
+Though promotions and discounts won out overall, when the results were divided between men and women, the data showed that men prized news and updates more than promotions and discounts — though only by a narrow margin.
 Promotions and discounts remained the preferred type of email for women.
 No account was made of the value of orders taken through each level, where a high-disposable income is often identified with the frequency of purchase rather than CTR.

 How business could improve their email efforts

-43.9% Less frequent emails
+43.9 % Less frequent emails

-24.2% More informative content
+24.2 % More informative content

-23.9% More personalized offers
+23.9 % More personalized offers

-13.1% Better visual design
+13.1 % Better visual design

-21.2% None of the above
+21.2 % None of the above

-Where consumers are dissatisfied with business email
+Where consumers are dissatisfied with their business email

 How Could Businesses Improve Their Email Efforts?